mparmol/NG_Steam_Library_Metadata/README.md

 Some R packages are needed to fetch data and process it.

-   - First you will have to load your conda environment
+   - First, you will have to load your conda environment

 ```bash
 > conda activate steam_metadata